Today Tonight: Karl Stefanovic's alleged drinking controversy

 On 7 May 2009, Today Tonight broadcast a segment on Today co-host Karl Stefanovic, alleging he was drunk on air during the post-Logies edition of Today.
 It reported the rumour Stefanovic was taken off air for more than two days following the incident.
 Nine said the claims were "desperate nonsense" and "wilfully false".
 Nine spokesman David Hurley said Stefanovic was tired, not drunk; that the reason he did not appear on Today was due to a prior engagement to appear on 60 Minutes; and that claims of Stefanovic being taken off air were a "pure invention of Channel Seven".

 The Facebeef Group's Cyberbully Troll

 On 11 March 2013, Today Tonight aired a longer than usual eight-minute exposé on supposed cyberbully Tristan Barker, labelling him "the world's nastiest man."
 The story featured "victim" Jasmine Frost, who accused Tristan of cyberbullying, and told reporter David Eccleston she had received "pictures of penises in the mail" from Tristan and his followers.
 Approximately four hours after the story aired, a video was posted on YouTube by 'Facebeef' member Lewis Spears (under the alias "Nebz Adlay"), revealing Facebeef had constructed the entire story in order to trick Today Tonight.
 Frost appeared and revealed herself to be a longstanding member of Facebeef and the pair taunted Today Tonight for not conducting thorough research.
 The following day, Today Tonight released a statement admitting they were incorrect and called Jasmine an "attention seeker".
-The stunt received nationwide news coverage.
+The stunt received mainstream news coverage.